jecki/DHParser/documentation_src/Manual.rst

    of transformation functions that are called in sequence on a node.
    A number of transformations are pre-defined that cover the most needed cases that occur in particular when transforming concrete syntax trees to more abstract syntax trees.
-   (An example for this kind of declaratively specified transformation is
-    the ``EBNF_AST_transformation_table`` within the DHParser's ebnf-module.)
+(An example for this kind of declaratively specified transformation is the ``EBNF_AST_transformation_table`` within DHParser's ebnf-module.)

 4. `compile` - The compile-module offers an object-oriented scaffolding for the `visitor pattern`_ that is more suitable for complex transformations that make heavy use of algorithms as well as transformations from trees to non-tree objects like program code.
-   (An example for the latter kind of transformation is the ``EBNFCompiler class``
-    of DHParser's ebnf-module.)
+   (An example for the latter kind of transformation is the ``EBNFCompiler``-class of DHParser's ebnf-module.)

 With the documentation of these four modules you should have enough knowledge to realize projects that follow the workflow described in the `Step by Step Guide`_.
 In most cases there will be no need to interact with the other modules directly.

 5. `parse` - contains the parsing algorithms and the Python-Interface for defining parsers.
 DHParser features a packrat-parser